-According to the World Health Organization (WHO), allergic conditions are the fourth most relevant disease in the world and it is estimated that, by 2050, more than half of the population will suffer from one[1].
+According to the World Health Organization (WHO), allergy is the fourth most relevant disease in the world, and it is estimated that, by 2050, more than half of the population will have one [1].

-The Allergic March (also called "Atopic March") refers to the natural course of onset of allergic conditions, based on the concept of a unique trajectory of allergic disease progression.
-A linear sequence beginning with atopic dermatitis (AD) and food allergy (FA) in infancy and the subsequent development during childhood and adulthood of respiratory allergies including allergic asthma (AA) and allergic rhinitis (AR)[2].
-Later, eosinophilic esophagitis (EoE) was introduced into the path and considered an allergic march element[3].
-Nowadays, the most accepted timeline of onset begins with AD followed by Immunoglobulin (Ig) E-mediated FA, AA and AR[2,4].
-However, recent cohort studies in pediatric populations have shown that only 7% of allergic children follow the "classic" allergic march[5].
-It points out the fact that some patients can skip some of the diseases of this trajectory[6].
+The allergic march (also known as the atopic march) refers to the natural course of onset of allergic conditions, based on the concept of a single trajectory of allergic disease progression, namely, a linear sequence beginning with atopic dermatitis (AD) and food allergy (FA) in infancy and the subsequent development during childhood and adulthood of respiratory allergies, including allergic asthma (AA) and allergic rhinitis (AR) [2].
+Eosinophilic esophagitis (EoE) was subsequently included in the pathway and considered an element of the allergic march [3].
+Nowadays, the most accepted timeline of onset begins with AD followed by immunoglobulin (Ig) E-mediated FA, AA, and AR [2,4].
+However, recent cohort studies in pediatric populations have shown that only 7% of allergic children follow the classic allergic march [5], and some patients may skip some of the diseases in this trajectory [6].

-The allergic march is proposed to be a result of T helper 2 (Th2) inflammation initiated by an impaired skin barrier exposed to different allergens, primarily food and inhaled allergens.
-Damage to the epithelial barrier triggers the release of alarmins (epithelial cell-derived thymic stromal lymphopoietin (TSLP), interleukin (IL)-25, and IL-33), which activate immature dendritic cells (DCs) and group 2 innate lymphoid cells (ILC2).
-In response to allergen presentation by DCs, Th2 cells are generated, with a subsequent release of IL-4 and IL-13.
-In parallel, a change in B cell isotype to specific IgE cells is initiated.
-Upon exposure to an allergen, IgE and memory allergen specific Th2 cells may penetrate the skin and circulate until distant organs, resulting in systemic involvement and progression of allergic diseases[2].
+The allergic march is proposed to be a result of type 2 helper T cell ( $T_H2$ ) inflammation initiated by an impaired skin barrier exposed to various allergens, primarily food and inhaled allergens.
+Damage to the epithelial barrier triggers the release of alarmins (epithelial cell-derived thymic stromal lymphopoietin [TSLP], interleukin [IL] 25, and IL-33), which activate immature dendritic cells (DCs) and group 2 innate lymphoid cells (ILC2). $T_H2$ cells are generated in response to allergen presentation by DCs, with subsequent release of IL-4 and IL-13.
+In parallel, a change in B-cell isotype to specific IgE cells is initiated.
+Upon exposure to an allergen, IgE and allergen-specific memory $T_H2$ cells can penetrate the skin and circulate to distant organs, resulting in systemic involvement and progression of allergic disease [2].

-The underlying pathophysiological features including Th2 inflammation, epithelial barrier impairment and oxidative stress, together with a genetic predisposition and the exposome (pollution, rural environment, food introduction, aeroallergens, etc), interact and are reflected in the different atopic-related disorders[7].
+The underlying pathophysiological features, including $T{H2}$ inflammation, epithelial barrier impairment, and oxidative stress, together with genetic predisposition and the exposome (eg, pollution, rural environment, food introduction, and aeroallergens), interact and are reflected in various atopy-related disorders [7].

-Recently, a multiomics study in children was conducted analyzing relevant transcriptomic components, proteins, and metabolites to describe the different endotypes of allergic diseases from a biological point of view[8].
-They identified three allergic march endotypes according to omics, with a clear differentiation among them.
-The "classic" allergic march phenotype presented an upregulation of the genes related to eosinophilic disorders, while airway epithelial barrier repairment genes were silenced.
-In the asthma phenotype, Ros (response to oxidative stress)-generation genes were upregulated (a pro-asthmatic signal) and in the atopic dermatitis phenotype, genes attributed to the extracellular matrix proteins, key in maintaining skin integrity, were downregulated with circulating phosphatidylcholine levels increased[8].
+A recent multiomics study in children analyzed relevant transcriptomic components, proteins, and metabolites to describe the endotypes of allergic diseases from a biological perspective [8].
+Based on omics, the authors identified 3 clearly differentiated allergic march endotypes.
+In the classic allergic march dominant type, genes related to eosinophilic disorders were upregulated, while airway epithelial barrier repair genes were silenced.
+In the group with a higher rate of asthma patients, genes related to reactive oxygen species were upregulated (a proasthmatic signal).
+And in the group in which atopic dermatitis predominated, genes related to extracellular matrix proteins, which are key to maintaining skin integrity, were downregulated with increased circulating phosphatidylcholine levels [8].

-A broader view of the allergic march, not only as an organized and exclusive sequence of the onset of allergic diseases, and a deeper understanding of the underlying immunological mechanisms, as well as the associated risk factors, will allow the application of precision medicine to prevent and/or modify the different allergic march trajectories[4].
+A broader view of the allergic march as an organized and exclusive sequence of onset of allergic diseases and a deeper understanding of the underlying immunological mechanisms and associated risk factors will enable the application of precision medicine to prevent and/or modify the various trajectories in the allergic march [4].

-This narrative review provides a state of the art on the current knowledge on the trajectories of allergic march including clinical observations, omics data, the associated risk factors and the preventive measures proposed to modify its course and even prevent its onset.
-A graphical summary of this review is presented in Figure 1.
+This narrative review provides the state of the art on the trajectories of the allergic march, including clinical observations, omics data, associated risk factors, and the preventive measures proposed to modify its course and even prevent its onset.
+A graphical summary of this review is presented in the Figure.